-We recently had the pleasure of interviewing lauren1 Ornelas, founder and executive director of Food Empowerment Project. lauren has been active in the animal rights movement for more than 30 years.
-She is the former executive director of Viva!USA, a national nonprofit vegan advocacy organization at which she investigated factory farms and ran consumer campaigns.
-She also served as campaign director with the Silicon Valley Toxics Coalition for six years.
-We’ve featured a few highlights from the interview below.
-You can read the interview in its entirety here.
+lauren1 Ornelas is the founder and Executive Director of Food Empowerment Project, and has been active in the animal rights movement for more than 30 years.
+She is the former Executive Director of Viva!USA, a national nonprofit vegan advocacy organization at which she investigated factory farms and ran consumer campaigns.
+She also served as campaign Director with the Silicon Valley Toxics Coalition for six years.

 Tell us a bit about the work you do with the Food Empowerment Project.

 Food Empowerment Project (F.E.P.) is a vegan food justice group that works to connect various issues of oppression and encourages people to “eat their ethics.”
 We promote veganism in a variety of ways.
 All of our materials are available in both English and Spanish, on the Internet and in print.
 I speak about veganism for the animals in all of my talks, we have had monthly protests in front of a local chicken slaughterhouse, and we send a monthly newsletter that helps people go (and stay) vegan.

 We also act in solidarity with farm workers by supporting their corporate campaigns and by pushing legislation that benefits them—we are currently working to change a regulation in California that negatively impacts the education of farm worker children.
 In addition, we coordinate a school supply drive for the children of farm workers.

 We also advocate avoiding purchasing chocolate sourced from the worst forms of child labor, including slavery.
 We contact hundreds of companies each year to determine the country of origin of their cacao, and we maintain a list (updated monthly) and a free app that details which companies we do and do not recommend.
 Furthermore, we work on access to healthy foods in communities of color and low-income communities by using research and working with the community and local governments.